Herbert Ferber: Personal life and death

 Ferber married Sonia Stirt in 1932, Ilse Falk in 1944, and Edith Popiel in 1967, a photographer.

 In 1968, Ferber stated: I became an artist because I was interested in literature particularly and not primarily in painting and sculpture.
 But then, while at college, along with my interest in literature I developed an interest in the history of art...
 I never got beyond the Metropolitan and the Museum of Natural History...
 [It was at] the "Tiffany Foundation where I met for the first time some other artists.
-Herbert Ferber died age on August 20, 1991, of cancer of the bile at his summer home in Egremont, Massachusetts.
+Herbert Ferber died on August 20, 1991, of cholangiocarcinoma at his summer home in Egremont, Massachusetts.

 Awards

 According to the Herbert Ferber Estate, awards to Ferber have included: